TheOdinProject/curriculum/ruby/project_advanced_building_blocks.md

 6. Create `#my_inject`
 7. Test your `#my_inject` by creating a method called `#multiply_els` which multiplies all the elements of the array together by using `#my_inject`, e.g. `multiply_els([2,4,5]) #=> 40`
 7. Modify your `#my_map` method to take a proc instead.
-8. Modify your `#my_map` method to take either a proc or a block, executing the block only if both are supplied (in which case it would execute both the block AND the proc).
+8. Modify your `#my_map` method to take either a proc, a block, or both, but executing the block only if both are supplied (in which case it would execute both the block AND the proc).

 **Quick Tips:**